 The IS interface within one Flexcomm Interface provides one channel pair that can be configured as a master or a slave.
-Other channel pairs, if present, always operate as slaves.
-All of the channel pairs within one Flexcomm Interface share one set of IS signals, and are configured together for either transmit or receive operation, using the same mode, same data configuration, and frame configuration.
+The channel pair within one Flexcomm Interface shares one set of IS signals, and are configured together for either transmit or receive operation, using the same mode, same data configuration, and frame configuration.
 All such channel pairs can participate in a Time Division Multiplexing (TDM) arrangement.
 For cases requiring an MCLK input and/or output, this is handled outside of the IS block in the system level clocking scheme.

 - A Flexcomm Interface can implement one or more IS channel pairs, the first of which could be a master or a slave, and the rest would be slaves.
-All channel pairs are configured together for either transmit or receive and other shared attributes. - Flexcomm interfaces 0 to 5 each provide one channel pair of IS function.
-Other channel pairs, if present, always operate as slaves. - Configurable data size for all channels within one Flexcomm Interface, from 4 bits to 32 bits.
-Each channel pair can also be configured independently to act as a single channel (mono as opposed to stereo operation).

-- All channel pairs within one Flexcomm Interface share a single bit clock (SCK) and word select/frame trigger (WS), and data line (SDA). - Data for all IS traffic within one Flexcomm Interface uses the Flexcomm FIFO.
-The FIFO depth is 8 entries. - Left justified and right justified data modes. - DMA support using FIFO level triggering. - TDM with a several stereo slots and/or mono slots is supported.
+All channel pairs are configured together for either transmit or receive and other shared attributes. - Flexcomm interfaces 0 to 7 each provide one channel pair of IS function. - Configurable data size for all channels within one Flexcomm Interface, from 4 bits to 32 bits.
+Each channel pair can also be configured independently to act as a single channel (mono as opposed to stereo operation). - All channel pairs within one Flexcomm Interface share a single bit clock (SCK) and word select/frame trigger (WS), and data line (SDA). - Data for all IS traffic within one Flexcomm Interface uses the Flexcomm FIFO.
+The FIFO depth is 8 entries. - · Left justified and right justified data modes. - DMA support using FIFO level triggering. - TDM with a several stereo slots and/or mono slots is supported.
 Each channel pair can act as any data slot.
-Multiple channel pairs can participate as different slots on one TDM data line. - The bit clock and WS can be selectively inverted. - Sampling frequencies supported depends on the specific device configuration and applications constraints (For example, system clock frequency and PLL availability) but generally supports standard audio data rates.
+Multiple channel pairs can participate as different slots on one TDM data line. - The bit clock and WS can be selectively inverted.

+Sampling frequencies supported depends on the specific device configuration and applications constraints (For example, system clock frequency and PLL availability) but generally supports standard audio data rates.

-7.24.4 High-speed SPI serial I/O controller
+7.26.4 High-speed SPI serial I/O controller

-- Master and slave operation. - The maximum supported bit rate for SPI master mode (transmit/receive) and slave mode (transmit/receive) is 50 Mbit/s. - Data frames of 4 to 16 bits supported directly.
+- · Master and slave operation. - The maximum supported bit rate for SPI master mode (transmit/receive) and slave mode (transmit/receive) is 50 Mbit/s. - Data frames of 4 to 16 bits supported directly.
 Larger frames supported by software. - The SPI function supports separate transmit and receive FIFOs with eight entries each. - Supports DMA transfers: SPIn transmit and receive functions can operated with the system DMA controller. - Data can be transmitted to a slave without the need to read incoming data.
 This can be useful while setting up an SPI memory. - Up to Four Slave Select input/outputs with selectable polarity and flexible usage.